 While infrastructure companies seldom trade individually, there are numerous deals each year in the most active markets around the world.
-EDHECinfra has identified 25 national markets for which the share of the global deal flow and the ratio of secondary to primary transactions are both high enough to justify considering these markets as IFRS 13 'principal' markets: markets in which enough willing buyers and sellers reveal their price preferences by trading.
+EDHECinfra has identified 25 national markets for which the share of the global deal flow and the ratio of secondary to primary transactions are both high enough to justify considering these markets as IFRS 13 "principal" markets, in which enough willing buyers and sellers reveal their price preferences by trading.

-However, using reported prices presents an important challenge for valuation purposes: because of the low frequency of individual company trading and the heterogeneity of the asset class the raw data is fundamentally biased prices are not likely to form a representative set of prices of the investable universe.
-Transactions that took place 10 or 15 years ago are likely to be concentrated on different types of projects, countries and sectors (say, real toll roads and gas-fired power) than more recent transactions (say, renewables and data storage).
+However, using reported prices presents an important challenge for valuation purposes: because of the low frequency of individual company trading and the heterogeneity of the asset class, the raw data is fundamentally biased

+On the equity side, different types of infrastructure projects and companies trade in certain places at certain points in time, and observable transaction prices are not likely to form a representative set of prices of the investible universe.
+Transactions that took place 10 or 15 years ago are likely to be concentrated on different types of projects, countries and sectors - say, real toll roads and gas-fired power - than more recent transactions - say, renewables and data storage.